USING GOOGLEGROUPS AND EMAIL ETIQUETTE

 If you want to modify your account to meet your preferences, that's easy.
 Just do the following.

-Log into the group you want to modify, e.g 'Photography Club SCSLV'.
+Log into the group you want to modify.

-Find and click the settings button in the upper left of your screen (it looks like a person with a gear next to the head).
+Find and click the settings button in the upper left of your screen to make sure that the menu is displayed.

 If you're reading this, then you are among the millions of email users who are plagued by spam and junk mail.
 If you're not, skip the rest of this article.